Dec 18, 2012

 ALLOWED FOODS.
 To follow this diagnostic diet, I eat foods from the following list and no other foods, not even seasonings.
 All the listed foods are rated at less than 25 milligrams/100 gram serving.
 Numbers in parentheses are the amounts of sulphur, in mg/100 g serving.
 All the foods listed below should be either organic or pure (no additives of any kind, especially no sulphur-based preservatives).
 To save money, I buy pure foods, either frozen, fresh, or canned (in water or juice) and generally avoid organics, which are very expensive.
 (Fruits canned in syrup can be washed.)

 In my personal Elimination Diet list, I have excluded some low-sulphur foods that have a reputation for causing inflammation problems in some individuals.
 Citrus fruits (grapefruit, oranges, and so forth) are examples, though I am not certain about them.
 I have included "nightshades" (eggplants, tomatoes, and potatoes).
 They cause no problems for me; but some other individuals report getting a reaction from them.
 If you are unsure of your reaction to citrus fruits and nightshades, then you might start by excluding them.
 You can use them as test foods, introducing one per week back into your diet.
 Be cautious about generalizing.
-I have a strong adverse reaction to grapefruit, but a very mild or ambiguous reaction to oranges and lemons.
+I have a strong adverse reaction to grapefruit, but no reaction to lemons.

 AMBIGUOUS RESULTS.
 In testing a food, you might get an ambiguous result.
 You might not be sure whether you are experiencing an inflammation reaction.
 My suggestion is to set that food aside.
 Test it again months later, and test it with a higher dose—for example, two servings per meal for six meals in a row.